-Young people's attitudes to violence against women: Report on findings from the young people in Scotland Survey 2014
+Young people’s attitudes to violence against women: report on findings from the Young People in Scotland survey 2104

 This report sets out the attitudes of secondary school age young people to different forms of violence against women.
 It also compares the attitudes of young people with those of adults.
 The findings indicate that it might be helpful for future policies and strategies to: